 Weak Stability and Pareto Efficiency in School Choice

-We propose a new notion of weak stability for two-sided matching problems.
-A matching is said to be weakly stable if none of its blocking pairs can be matched by a more stable matching—one with a weakly smaller set of blocking pairs.
-We then apply this concept to school choice and study its compatibility with the Pareto efficiency of students’ assignments.
-A matching is said to be self-constrained efficient if it is not Pareto dominated by any matching more stable than it.
-We prove that the following are equivalent for a matching: (i) it is weakly stable and self-constrained efficient; (ii) it is exactly the outcome of the generalized Kesten’s efficiency-adjusted deferred acceptance mechanism which uses its own set of blocking pairs as consenting constraint; and (iii) it weakly Pareto dominates all matchings more stable than it.
+We study the trade-off between stability and students’ welfare in school choice problems.
+We call a matching weakly stable if none of its blocking pairs can be matched in a more stable matching–one with a weakly smaller set of blocking pairs.
+A matching is said to be self-constrained efficient if for students it is not Pareto dominated by any more stable matching, and it is self-constrained optimal if it weakly Pareto dominates all such matchings.
+We show that the following are equivalent for any matching: (i) it is weakly stable and self-constrained efficient; (ii) it is self-constrained optimal; (iii) it is an efficiency-adjusted deferred acceptance mechanism (EADAM) outcome under some consenting constraint; and (iv) it is exactly the EADAM outcome when its own set of blocking pairs is used as consenting constraint.

-Keywords: Deferred acceptance algorithm, Pareto efficiency, school choice, stability, weak stability
+Keywords: Deferred acceptance algorithm, Pareto efficiency, school choice, stability

 Suggested Citation: Suggested Citation